PsiQ/qref/docs/index.md

     ---

-    QART's JSON schema can be used for data validation in any language.
+    QREF's JSON schema can be used for data validation in any language.

 -   :material-language-python:{ .lg .middle } __Python library__

     ---

-    QART's Python package provides programmatic access
+    QREF's Python package provides programmatic access
-    to QART's JSON schema and ready-to-use Pydantic models.
+    to QREF's JSON schema and ready-to-use Pydantic models.

     [:octicons-arrow-right-24: See user guide](library/userguide)